kylekap/EvilWordle/README.md

-# EvilWordle
+# Wordle, but mean

-Attempt to recreate the [Evil Worlde](https://swag.github.io/evil-wordle/) project in Python.
+My attempt at recreating the experience of [Evil Wordle :smiling_imp:](https://swag.github.io/evil-wordle/) as a project in Python.

 Goal of the program